-- Graduate of an accredited technical institute or apprentice program in electronics above high school level or successful completion of a military electronics course equivalent to U.S Navy “C” school and at least two years’ experience in the test and repair of electronic/electrical equipment.
+- Graduate of an accredited technical institute or apprentice program in electronics above the high school level or successful completion of a military electronics course equivalent to U.S. Navy "C" school and at least two years’ experience in the test and repair of electronic/electrical equipment.

 - Experience in the use of electronic test equipment and operation of various hand held power tools.

 - Must obtain a minimum of an interim Secret prior to commencement of employment.

 - Must have and maintain a valid driver's license.